saegl5/check_student_loans_course_material/README.md

 >```
 >Afterward, open "latest.docx" with Microsoft Word.

-The markdown file's latest version is 1.5.2.
+The markdown file's latest version is 1.5.2; its version matches its archived PDF file version.
 The Lua filter requires Pandoc version 2.0 or higher.
 Known to work on Windows 10 Pro version 1903, in Microsoft Word for Office 365 version 1908 (64-bit)

 ## Usage